About this taught graduate course

 - Researching Inequality: Race, Class, Gender in Global Perspective

 Each of our MA courses has specified core modules which will be studied alongside a range of optional modules.
-You’ll be required to choose four optional modules from our departmental list.
-All our MA courses follow a consistent structure meaning that you will follow a programme of taught modules, followed by a 15,000 word dissertation.
+You will be required to choose four optional modules from our departmental list.
+All our MA courses follow a consistent structure meaning that you will follow a programme of taught modules, followed by a 15,000-word dissertation.

 Each module will consist of at least 20 hours of teaching.
 Many modules are taught in 2 hour seminars of 10-15 students.
 Others follow a 1 hour lecture and 1 hour class format.
 You will also have a supervisor for your dissertation, who you will meet regularly to support this independent research project.